 The Landfill accepts Class II (municipal solid waste), Class IV (construction and demolition), asbestos, dead animals, yard waste, liquid waste, contaminated soils, and restaurant waste.
-Special wastes such as refrigerators, tires, used oil, antifreeze, batteries, appliances, paint, electronic waste, and household quantities of hazardous waste, are not accepted at the Landfill.
+It does not accept special wastes such as refrigerators, tires, used oil, antifreeze, batteries, appliances, paint, electronic waste, and household quantities of hazardous waste.

-The County composts yard waste and biosolids in the composting area.
-The County uses static pile method for composting.
-There is a significant amount of yard waste on site that has not been processed which takes up a lot of space.
+The County composts yard waste and biosolids in the composting area using the static pile method.
+A significant amount of yard waste on site has not been processed, which takes up a lot of space.
 When the County finishes compost, it is available for purchase in bulk.

-The Landfill has not received complaints from neighboring residents for odor or noise.
+The landfill has not received complaints from neighboring residents about odors or noise.